Photography in Abandoned Buildings: Nature’s Reclamation

 Nature’s Reclamation in Forgotten Places

 One of the most interesting aspects of abandoned buildings is watching how they change over time.
-The colors that emerge in the decay and the plant life—rust reds, bright oranges, mossy greens, and faded blues—tell a story of neglect and natural takeover.
+The colors that emerge in the decay and the plant life (rust reds, bright oranges, mossy greens, and faded blues) tell a story of neglect and natural takeover.
 These colors show how time and nature transform a place, creating beauty in unexpected ways.
-For instance, seeing a tree growing in the middle of an old living room is a stark reminder that nature doesn’t wait for permission to thrive.

 The Abandoned Children’s Hospital